-Scott currently serves as treasurer and board member of the Colorado Association of Psychotherapists.
+Scott is a past treasurer and board member of the Colorado Association of Psychotherapists.

 Scott has 35 years experience working with people in the automotive industry, as service manager, technician, where he learned effective communication and people skills for customer support and dispute resolution.
 Scott earned a certificate for Computer Aided Drafting from the Community College of Denver in 2003.